 Mr. Kaplan also has extensive experience advising institutional clients on pursuing securities fraud recoveries in international jurisdictions.
 His work in this area includes virtually all countries in which shareholder collective actions are authorized by law, including Canada, Australia, England, the Netherlands, Germany, Italy, France, Japan, Israel, and Brazil.

 Mr. Kaplan has authored multiple articles relating to class actions and the federal securities laws, which have been published in The National Law Journal, The Daily Journal, Law360, Pensions & Investments, and The NAPPA Report, among other publications.
-Mr. Kaplan is an editor of the American Bar Association’s Class Actions and Derivative Suits Committee’s Newsletter.
-For his achievements, Mr. Kaplan has been selected as a “Rising Star” by Super Lawyers and a “500 Leading Plaintiff Financial Lawyer” by Lawdragon.
+He is an editor of the American Bar Association’s Class Actions and Derivative Suits Committee’s Newsletter.
+Mr. Kaplan was named a “500 Leading Plaintiff Financial Lawyer” by Lawdragon in 2020 and 2021, and has been selected as a “Rising Star” by Super Lawyers.

 Mr. Kaplan graduated with a Bachelor of Arts, cum laude, from Washington and Lee University, and earned his Juris Doctor, High Honors, from Duke University School of Law, where he was an editor of Duke Law Review.